Gower-metric/gower-metric/docs/source/index.rst

    Currently, the package is optimized for clarity and correctness, but we plan to enhance its performance using lower-level languages (Cython) or Numba for JIT compilation.
 - GPU parallelization support.
    Leveraging GPU capabilities can significantly speed up computations, especially for large datasets.
 We plan to explore libraries like CuPy or RAPIDS for this purpose.
-- Continous optimization support.
+- Conditional distances support.
    Here is the problem.
-For now, continous variable optimization is not being done iteratively.
+For now, conditional distances optimization is not being done iteratively.
 It compares calculated results with set threshold only once.
    It is possible to make it iterative, so the algorithm will keep changing the threshold until it reaches desired state.
 However, this will require more numerical speed optimizations.
+More on that `here <https://arxiv.org/abs/2101.02481>`_ (chapter 3).
 - Advanced weights optimization techniques.
    Currently, the package supports basic weight handling methodology.
 We plan to implement more advanced handling, saving and loading weights to/from files.
 - Kernel density estimator bandwidth selection methods.